wombleton/gitlaw-nz/acts/S/Sport and Recreation New Zealand Act 2002.md

     *   (b) trade or carry on business under any other name, knowing that the name so resembles the name of the Agency as to be likely to mislead any person.

-    (3) Every person who contravenes subsection (2) commits an offence and is liable on summary conviction to a fine not exceeding $1,000 and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part of a day during which the offence continues.
+    (3) Every person who contravenes subsection (2) commits an offence and is liable on conviction to a fine not exceeding $1,000 and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part of a day during which the offence continues.

     (4) It is a defence in any prosecution for an offence against subsection (3) if the defendant proves that, either alone or with any other person or persons, the defendant has carried on business continuously under the name to which the prosecution relates from any date before the commencement of this Act.

+    Section 12(3): amended, on 1 July 2013, by [section 413][93] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Key provisions about board